NCAS-CMS/cms-website/_unified-model/configurations/ukesm/relnotes-1.1/coupled.md

 * **Archive integrity**
 * **CPMIP Analysis -> CPMIP load balancing analysis**

 Output files created by the suite running on ARCHER2 may be archived to disk.
 The options for requesting this can be found under the **postproc -> Post Processing - common settings** control panel.
+Set **archive_command** to `Archer` and then, under **postproc -> Post Processing - common settings -> Archer Archiving**, provide values for:

+* **archive_root_path** (the location on Archer2 where the files are to be archived)
+* **archive_name** (the name of the archive)

-Set **archive_command** to `Archer2` and provide values for **archive_root_path** and **archive_name** in the subpanel **Archer Archiving** to specify the location of the archived files on ARCHER2.
+to specify the location of the archived files on ARCHER2.

 Following archiving, the files may be optionally transferred to a remote machine such as JASMIN.
+Under **postproc -> Post Processing - common settings -> JASMIN transfer**, provide values for:

-Provide values for **remote_host** (the address of the remote machine) and **transfer_dir** (the location of the archived files on the remote machine) in the subpanel **JASMIN Transfer**.
+* **remote_host** (the address of the remote machine)
+* **transfer_dir** (the location of the archived files on the remote machine)

 In addition, transferring must be turned on by setting **suite conf -> Build and Run -> PP Transfer** to `true`.

 Note that, before transfer from Archer to JASMIN can work, some setup of communications (specifically, both between PUMA and Archer data transfer node, and between Archer data transfer node and JASMIN) is required.
+See https://github.com/jprb-walton/cms-website/blob/main/_archer2/pptransfer.md

 ## Using the model in a CMIP6 production run
 Using the model in a CMIP6 production run requires the provision of extra information (for example, the MIP and the experiment to which the run is contributing).
 This information must be specified in the suite, and the suite will check its validity.
 See ​[here on MOSRS](https://code.metoffice.gov.uk/trac/ukcmip6/wiki/CMIP6/RoseSuiteMetadata) for more details about this information.